hghmn/dfn/README.md

 # ultra-minimal-amd

-Extremely basic implementation of a JavaScript AMD loader
+Extremely basic implementation of a JavaScript AMD type loader

+Does not yet fully implement the [AMD API as laid out here.](https://github.com/amdjs/amdjs-api)

 ---